Cyclist hit by car on Jones Creek late Sunday night dies from injuries

 BATON ROUGE - Law enforcement is investigating after a cyclist was hit and killed on Jones Creek late Sunday night.

-Officials arrived at the scene on Jones Creek around 11 p.m..
+The East Baton Rouge Sheriff's Office arrived at the scene on Jones Creek around 11 p.m..
 Sunday.
+Deputies said a man, identified as 60-year-old Michael Sterling, was sitting in the southbound lane next to his bicycle when he was hit by a vehicle.